Hyyped/weatherfinder/README.md

 # weatherfinder
 Some js thing I made in an hour.
-Don
+Don't expect it to be accurate